SteeltoeOSS/Documentation/docs/welcome/prerequisites.md

 </configuration>
 ```

->NOTE: If you want to use only release or pre-release (RC) versions of Steeltoe, you need not make any changes to your NuGet.config file, as those are served from `nuget.org`.
+>If you want to use only release or pre-release (RC) versions of Steeltoe, you need not make any changes to your NuGet.config file, as those are served from `nuget.org`.

 ## Quick Starts